skylight-hq/microconsulting-platform-proposal/README.md

 ### 2.2 Abstract

 Government managers and teams are modern knowledge workers (educated, experienced, adaptable) who are capable of performing their jobs superbly.
-Sometimes, however, they lack specific skills/knowledge in only 1-2 areas for a given task or project.
+Sometimes, however, they lack specific skills/knowledge in only 1–2 areas for a given task or project.
 Given the nature of this task or project, it might not be possible or practical to fill those gaps through extensive training.
 In addition, access to internal resources with such know-how might not be available, and engaging an outside firm in a full-blown consulting engagement would simply be overkill (i.e., a waste of taxpayer resources).
 Microconsulting is an emerging consulting format designed to solve this problem.
 It features an individual or small team who produces an immediate deliverable on a specific topic for a low cost.
-This differs from traditional consulting, which typically features large teams who work over an extended period and produce a variety deliverables on a range of topics for a high cost.
+This differs from traditional consulting, which typically features large teams who work over an extended period and produce a variety of deliverables on a range of topics for a high cost.
 We propose constructing a software tool that will enable government workers to acquire microconsulting services using the micro-purchase authority (FAR 13.2) and the private-sector-temporaries authority (FAR 37.112).
 (See our [preannouncement](https://skylight.digital/blog/unsolicited-proposal-for-a-microconsulting-services-marketplace-platform/) for more information.)

 ### 2.3 Objectives of the effort

-The overarching goal of the proposed effort is to develop a vibrant, digitally-powered marketplace through which government personnel and industry experts fluidly engage in microconsulting projects (the "product").
+The overarching goal of the proposed effort is to develop a vibrant, digitally-powered marketplace through which government personnel and industry experts fluidly engage in microconsulting projects (the “product”).
 Toward that end, the main objectives are to:

-* Understand the context of the proposed product's use (e.g., user needs, regulatory constraints), validate the problem that the product's intended to solve exists, and validate that the product idea solves the problem through customer experiments
+* Understand the context of the proposed products’s use (e.g., user needs, regulatory constraints), validate the problem that the product’s intended to solve exists, and validate that the product idea solves the problem through customer experiments
 * Establish the direction of the product, including a list of prioritized features and a defined minimum viable product (MVP)
 * Build a working prototype that meets the main user needs and evaluate its usefulness and usability
 * Build a fully working product, test it with a larger subset of users, and prepare for live launch